t2trg/2015-ietf94/t2trg-charter.md

 * Description of practical, real world, cross domain applications of connected Things

-* Taxonomy, technology survey and best practice documents
+* Taxonomy, technology survey, and best practice documents

-* Fostering collaboration with industry fora and other organizations on networking of things
+* Fostering collaboration with industry fora and other organizations on networking of Things

 These objectives will be achieved making use of a close involvement between the IETF community and the T2TRG.
 For the IETF, some RG documents may simplify the generation of (or even serve as) use case documents or other informational references.
-Close contact will be maintained with the IETF's IoT-related WGs and its IoT directorate.
+Close contact will be maintained with the IETF's IoT-related WGs and its IoT directorate, as well as related IRTF research groups.

-## Name, organization
+## Name, Organization

+In the context of this RG, "Thing" refers to a connected object that also is defined by its interface to the physical world.
+Some Things may be connected only using a local interconnect, but the RG's focus is on Things that are part of the Internet.
+Not all Things are highly constrained, but IoT architectures generally need to enable the inclusion of constrained nodes.

 The name Thing-to-Thing Research Group plays on a reminiscence to the End-to-End Research Group, which accompanied the evolution of the